Why Most Home Warranties Don't Cover Your Roof

 |---|---|---|---|

-When evaluating these plans, always ask whether the add-on requires a roof inspection before purchase, as some companies deny coverage for damage that predates the contract start date.
-Our home warranty add-ons guide covers other optional coverages worth bundling.
+When evaluating these plans, always ask whether the add-on requires a roof inspection or watertight certification before purchase, as some companies deny coverage for damage that predates the contract start date.
+Our home warranty coverage limits guide covers per-item caps and what happens when you exceed them.

 Roof Leaks vs. Structural Roof Damage: Know the Difference